-“Don’t you see, she got stung by a leech!
-It probably sucked off all the blood it needs and dropped somewhere on the road.
-It’s a good thing the rest of us are wearing closed shoes.”
+“Don’t you see, she got bitten by a leech!
+It probably sucked all the blood it needs and dropped off somewhere on the road.
+It’s a good thing the rest of you are wearing closed shoes.”

-Aditya looks down on hearing this, and mumbles, “Uh, Neha.., you might want to give your own feet a look.”
+Aditya looks down upon hearing this and mumbles, “Uh, Neha – you might want to give your own feet a look.”

-And lo, Neha herself is apparently wearing sandals only, and has two bleeding stingmarks.
-Aditya immediately enters his protective mode and helps her with the wound, telling us it’s probably best if they return too.
+Neha herself is wearing sandals and has two bleeding spots on her feet.
+Aditya immediately goes into protective mode and helps her with the wounds, telling us it’s probably best if they return to the hotel.
 We don’t argue, especially Anupama, who’s more determined than ever to show the waterfall what she’s made of.

 We hurry along the road.
-Sunlight is slowly dimming, and it is secretly making us all worried more than ever.
-But our obstinate, competitive (and clearly idiotic) selves keep us from taking the sensible option of returning.
+Sunlight is slowly dimming, and it is secretly making us all worried.
+But our obstinate, competitive (and clearly idiotic) selves keep us from taking the sensible option of turning around.
 After an hour and a half, we finally see a waterfall.

 It is not as big as the one shown on the map, but broad and wispy, making the rocks appear as though they are wearing a veil.
 We take a few pictures, relieved that we’re on the right track.
-Another fall appears minutes later, this one much bigger than the last.
-We all jump in to the water, enjoying the cool shower, with Anupama videotaping the whole thing.
-But all of a sudden, she screams, drawing all of our attention.
-Her widened eyes are transfixed at her feet – and then we all see it.
+Another waterfall appears minutes later, this one much bigger than the last.
+We all jump into the water, enjoying the cool shower, with Anupama videotaping the whole thing.
+But all of a sudden, she screams.
+Her wide eyes are transfixed at her feet – and then we all see it.

-Even after all this, however, our minds have still not come to their senses, and we decide to continue along.
-The road is clearly full of those buggers, and to stay safe, Krishna suggests that we walk like we were jogging so the leeches would not have enough time to ride onboard.
-And thus, on an empty forest road in the middle of nowhere, we four are jogging with bloody feet just to see a waterfall.
+Even after all this, we have still not come to our senses, and we decide to continue.
+The road is clearly full of leeches; Krishna suggests we jog so they don’t have time to jump onboard our feet.
+Thus, on an empty forest road in the middle of nowhere, we are running with bloody feet just to see a waterfall.

-Minutes later, the fall does appear, much bigger than the previous one, and louder too.
-But nobody is that excited anymore, and after what happened last time, none of us even stop to take photographs.
-We turn back immediately, and jog along, using our mobile phones as flashlights.
+Minutes later, the great Lawoti Falls does appear, much bigger than the previous ones, and louder too.
+But nobody is that excited anymore; we don’t even stop to take photographs.
+We turn back immediately and run along, using our phones as flashlights.

-The road back is, of course, not that simple either.
-Apparently all that we have endured today is not enough for the Gods above, and they decide to add another fun little obstacle – fog.
-Thick, dense fog, erupting out of nowhere.
-The whole forest gets enveloped in a white coat, reducing the visibility to even less that what it already was, converting the trees into a scene straight out of a Tim Burton movie.
-We hop along, anyway, through the leechy roads and the giant puddle and the dark, dark pines, deciding it best to look at the massacre on our feet only after we’ve reached back.
+The trek back is, of course, not simple either.
+Apparently all that we have endured today is not enough for the gods, and they decide to add another obstacle – fog.
+Thick and dense, it erupts out of nowhere.
+The whole forest is soon enveloped in a white coat, reducing visibility and converting the trees into a scene straight out of a Tim Burton movie.
+We hop along, anyway, through the leechy roads and the giant puddle, and the dark pines, deciding it best to look at the massacre of our feet only after we’ve reached our hotel.

 Great are the rejoicings when we return, our heroic tale of fighting vampires already told and retold to the rest of the gang by Aditya and Neha.
-Pukar apparently had served thirteen leeches that day, Anupama being a close second at twelve, while miraculously no leech in that sea of monsters seemed to have considered Krishna and I to be worth a taste, much to his disappointment.
-We laugh about it throughout dinner, and sing and play cards till midnight, and finally go to bed, unsure if we want to experience something like this ever again, but glad it happened nonetheless.
+Pukar apparently had served 13 bloodsuckers that day, Anupama 12, while miraculously no leech in that sea of monsters seemed to have considered Krishna and I to be worth a taste, much to his disappointment.
+We laugh about it throughout dinner, and sing and play cards until midnight.
+We finally go to bed, sure we do not wish experience anything like this ever again, but glad it happened nonetheless.